 Hay stands on the main road to Brecon, the county town of Brecknockshire and traditionally the most important town in the region.
 Hay developed as an important stopover on the coaching route, with dozens of inns and pubs.

 Hay's literary associations began in the 19th century when the Victorian diarist Rev Francis Kilvert lived nearby for almost 20 years of his short life.
 Kilvert's popular diaries shone a light on the simple life of a country clergyman in the border country between England and Wales.

 Then in the 1960s a young bookseller named Richard Booth purchased Hay Castle and proclaimed himself King of Hay, which he declared an independent state.
 Booth may have been eccentric, but there was a method to his madness.
-He established Hay as the Town of Books and began the annual Literary festival.
+He established Hay as the Town of Books and began the annual Literary Festival.

 This mini-tour of Hay is based on the excellent 'Discovering Historical Hay' leaflet available from the tourist information office near Hay Castle.
-The leaflet outlines a circular walk around the historic core of Hay and has a special section on 7 holy wells and springs.
+The leaflet outlines a circular walk around the historic core of Hay and has a special section on seven holy wells and springs.

 Hay's most important and intriguing historical building, Hay Castle was begun around 1200 by William de Braose II to replace the earlier motte and bailey by the Login Brook.
 According to legend, William's wife Maud de St Valerie built the castle in a single day, carrying the building stones in her apron.
 Poor Maud was starved to death with her eldest son in 1211 on the orders of King John.

 The castle was restored only to be burned again in 1231 by Llywelyn Fawr.
 Henry III rebuilt the castle 2 years later.
 The castle suffered at the hands of Owain Glyndwr in 1402 and was damaged by another Welsh rebellion in 1460.